getgrav/grav-learn/pages/17/13.security/08.user-folder-exposure/doc.md

 title: User Folder Exposure
 taxonomy:
     category: docs
-description: What it means when Grav reports that your user/ folders are reachable over the web, why a default install is not at risk, and how to block direct access on any web server.
+description: How to detect and prevent direct web access to private Grav files, form submissions, backups and temporary downloads.
 ---
 # User Folder Exposure

-The Grav admin dashboard shows a notice like this when it can read a file from your `user/` folder directly over the web:
+The Grav admin dashboard can warn when a harmless test file in a private storage directory is reachable directly over the web:

 > Your web server is not applying Grav's access rules.

-This page explains what that means and how to tidy it up.
-It is a configuration recommendation, not a sign that something is wrong with your site.

-## Is anything at risk?

-For a standard Grav install, no. Grav keeps nothing sensitive in `user/data`, and every release ships web server configurations (`.htaccess` for Apache, plus `nginx.conf` and others in the `webserver-configs/` folder) that block direct access to these folders.
-On a server that applies them, none of this is reachable.

-The notice simply means those rules are not being applied right now, so files under `user/` can be requested directly.
-It is worth tightening up for two reasons:

-1. **Third-party plugins.** Some plugins keep data under `user/data`.
-If a plugin stores something private there, you will want it behind the same protection as the rest of your site.
-2. **The same rules cover more than one folder.** Applying them also keeps `user/accounts` and `user/config` private, which is good practice regardless.

-Turning the rules back on takes a few lines of configuration, covered below.
+Take a confirmed exposure seriously.
+Depending on the directory and file types the server exposes, visitors could download account files, configuration, saved form submissions or whole-site backups.
+The check uses harmless sentinel files; it does not download your actual private data.

+Updated Admin2 and API versions test `.dat`, `.txt` and `.zip` files in `user/data`, `backup` and `tmp`, and list the directory/file-type combinations found reachable.
+Older versions only test a `.dat` file under `user/data`; passing that one check does not establish that other file types or directories are protected.
+Network errors and unsuccessful checks are inconclusive, and an absent warning is not a complete security audit.

 ## Why it happens

 Grav relies on the web server to deny direct requests to its private folders.
 The block stops working when:

 - You are on **Apache** but `.htaccess` files are ignored, because `AllowOverride` is set to `None` for your document root.
 This is the most common cause.
-- You are on **Nginx**, **Caddy**, **LiteSpeed**, or another server that does **not** read `.htaccess` at all, and the equivalent rules were never added to the site configuration.
+- You are on **Nginx**, **Caddy**, or another server that does **not** read `.htaccess` at all, and the equivalent rules were never added to the site configuration.
+- A front proxy serves existing static files itself and forwards only other requests to PHP or Apache.
+The front server may expose `.txt` and `.zip` even while `.dat` requests reach Apache and receive a 403.
 - A custom or host-provided server config replaced Grav's shipped rules without carrying these blocks across.

 ## How to fix it

-The goal is the same on every server: deny direct web access to `user/accounts`, `user/config`, `user/env`, and `user/data` (while still allowing public media uploaded under `user/data`, such as images, to be served).
+The goal is the same on every server: deny direct web access to `backup`, `tmp`, `logs`, `user/accounts`, `user/config`, `user/env`, and `user/data` (while still allowing public media uploaded under `user/data`, such as images, to be served).

 ### Apache